Configure a SAML identity provider using the Search API

 where you replace {myserver} with the host name of your AD FS server.

-Create an authentication provider
+Create an AD FS authentication provider

 You must set: